augchan42/augchan42.github.io/_posts/2025-03-27-Getting up to speed with Cosmos and Stargaze.md

 ## Introduction

-Recently, I was tasked with deploying a smart contract to Stargaze.
-Here's what I discovered along the way:
+Recently, I needed to deploy a smart contract to Stargaze.
+Here are some key things I learned:

-- Stargaze is a Cosmos IBC Chain
+- Stargaze is a Cosmos IBC Chain.
-- I needed to deploy to Stargaze testnet
+- I needed to deploy to the Stargaze testnet.
-- The deployment process has two distinct steps:
+- The deployment process has two separate steps:
-  1. Uploading the contract to the chain
+  1. Uploading the contract to the chain.
-  2. Instantiating it (factory concept)
+  2. Instantiating it (which is like a factory creating an instance).
-- Even though CosmWasm v2.2.2 is available, I still couldn't get it working with newer Rust versions and had to downgrade to Rust 1.81.0
+- CosmWasm v2.2.2 is available, but I couldn't make it work with newer Rust versions.
+I had to use an older version, Rust 1.81.0.

-The documentation is somewhat scattered between Cosmos and Stargaze resources, requiring back-and-forth reference between them.
+The documentation is spread across different Cosmos and Stargaze resources.
+This meant I had to switch between them often.

 ## Setting Up the Environment

-### Getting the Stargaze CLI Working
+### Setting up the Stargaze CLI (`starsd`)

-First, I needed to set up the Stargaze CLI (`starsd`):
+First, I needed to set up the Stargaze command-line interface (`starsd`):

 ```bash
 # Clone the Stargaze repository
 gh repo clone public-awesome/stargaze
 ```

-> Note: Their git clone command didn't work as documented.
+> Note: Their `git clone` command did not work as shown in their documentation.

 Next, I needed to configure the CLI to connect to the Stargaze testnet: